rithmschool/react_curriculum/Unit-01/08-lifecycle.md

 ### Changing State

-Right when we call `setState`, we can tap into quite a few lifecycle hooks
+Whenever we call `setState`, we can tap into quite a few lifecycle hooks:

-#### shouldComponentUpdate
+#### `shouldComponentUpdate`

-shouldComponentUpdate is always called before the render method and enables to define if a re-rendering is needed or can be skipped.
-Obviously this method is never called on initial rendering.
-A boolean value must be returned.
+By default, when a parent component updates, all children are re-rendered as well.
+But `shouldComponentUpdate` allows us to pass on a re-rendering if we know one is not needed.
+This function should return a boolean; if it's `true`, the component will render, and if it's `false`, the component won't.

 ```js
 shouldComponentUpdate(nextProps, nextState) {